Understanding NFL Odds

 Total Passing Yards: 282.5

-Now imagine a similar string of bets for ever key skill player in the game.
-Even defensive players get in the act, with props on sacks, fumble recoveries and interceptions.
+Now imagine a similar string of bets for every key player in the game.
+Even defensive players are involved, with props on sacks, fumble recoveries and interceptions.

-And then there are the prop bets for everything except the Big Game:
+There were also prop bets for everything except the Big Game, including:

-Online sites such as 5Dimes, Bovada and Intertops are fine sources of prop bets for both major events and regular season games.
+Online platforms such as 5Dimes, Bovada and Intertops are fine sources of prop bets for both major events and regular season games.